agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

 </div>

-We have a list of speeches relatively similar to what we had for the BIS, with a list of pages that you can change at the bottom of the webpage.
+We have a list of speeches that is relatively similar to what we had for the BIS, with a list of pages that you can change to the bottom of the webpage.
 However, the URL stays the same when you move to another page.
-I did not find any way to manipulate the URL in order to move from a page to another.
+I have not found any way to manipulate the URL in order to move from a page to another.
 But you could easily use *RSelenium* to click on the button to go to the next page.

 Nonetheless, we can collect more information by clicking on each speech, as each speech has a dedicated webpage like this: